ryanvelbon/koolabo-api/README.md

-## Next Commit Message
+## Next Commit

+see Gspreadsheets

+No need to add all files when you commit!

+User seeder: `users` table will always be seeded with an entry username:'ryan' password 'password' Allowing us to set authentication in Postman.

 -m
 Job model.

--m
+Scaffolding for JobTest.php

 Project consists of many Jobs.
 Manager of Project can create a Listing for Jobs which are vacant.

-Don't add all files to commit

--m
-ListingController and routing

--m
+## Postpone for now

+Application model